 I cannot attempt to tell all their stories here, which are the subject of the great epics of India.
 People in India and elsewhere never tire of hearing the story and teachings of Rama which are contained in the ‘Ramayana’ of the great sage Valmiki, written in Sanskrit, or the ‘Ramacharitamanasa’ of Tulsidas rendered in Hindi.
 Adjunct to these is the highly esoteric and advaitic teaching of ‘Yoga Vasishtha’, in which the sage Vasishtha, guru of Rama’s family, addresses the despondency and world-weariness that afflicts Rama as young man.

 The stories of Krishna, told in the Mahabharata by the sage Vyasa, primarily extoll Bhakti Yoga, or the path of loving devotion.
 He is worshipped as a child, whose mother saw a vision of the whole universe in his mouth when she checked to see if he had been stealing and eating the butter she made.
 As a youth, growing up in a village of dairy farmers, he is loved as a playmate by his fellow cowherds, and playing his flute he entices the milkmaids, who adore him, to dance under a bright full moon.
 In particular, it is the love of Radha for her divine sweetheart that firmly establishes romantic love as a path of devotion and a means of ascending to the heights of spiritual bliss and enlightenment.

-The teachings of Krishna in the Bhagavad Gita, often alluded to as the bible of Hinduism, once again emphasise the oneness of all Gods in Arjuna’s vision of His universal form in Chapter 11, and extol the path of one-pointed, loving devotion and selfless service to the Supreme.
+The comprehensive teachings of Krishna in the Bhagavad Gita, often alluded to as the bible of Hinduism, once again emphasise the oneness of all Gods in Arjuna’s vision of His universal form in Chapter 11, and extol the path of selfless service and one-pointed, loving devotion to the Supreme.

 You are the prime deity, the most ancient person;